What is Milkywire?

-Content reports are photo and video updates, including descriptions documenting the progress of the implementation of your initiative, corresponding with the objectives and activities submitted in your project proposal.
-These are uploaded via our app or website.
-An organization is encouraged to create content reports on a weekly basis but is required at least once per month.
+Content reports are photo and video updates uploaded via our platform, showcasing the progress of your work in a transparent way.
+An initiative is encouraged to create content reports on a weekly basis but is required at least once per month.

 What is the purpose of content reporting?